 in there – [and]

-nurse you/she can’t/there she can’t – los[t my passion] – this gives an approximation of nurse.
+nurse she/you can’t/ – los[t my passion] – an approximation of nurse occurs.
 Continuation of /sh/ + vowel allows for some sense of she, but perceived rounded can give impression of you with the sibilant fully part of nurse.
-Alternatively, nur is meant to be there.
 With can’t, [c] may be perceived from release of m[y], although this could also be /p/; /m/ may be heard as /n/, and natural ending of can’t can be heard with FS /t/.

 solve – o[f lost]